googleforgames/agones/install/helm/README.md

 > **Tip**: You can use the default [values.yaml](agones/values.yaml)

+## TLS Certificates

+By default agones chart generates tls certificates used by the adminission controller, while this is handy, it requires the agones controller to restart on each `helm upgrade` command.
+For most used cases the controller would have required a restart anyway (eg: controller image updated).
+However if you really need to avoid restarts we suggest that you turn off tls automatic generation (`agones.controller.generateTLS` to `false`) and provide your own certificates (`certs/server.crt`,`certs/server.key`).

+> **Tip**: You can use our script located at `cert/cert.sh` to generates them.

 ## Confirm Agones is running

 To confirm Agones is up and running, [go to the next section](../README.md#confirming-agones-started-successfully)